Structure of the Cannes Film Festival

 "In Competition", "Out of Competition", "Official Selection", "Critics' Week", "Directors' Fortnight", "the Market"... having been the first film festival to develop side-bar events, a casual observer could be forgiven for thinking Cannes now appears to be a bit of a confusing mess.
-In reality, there are actually five organisations overseeing eleven major sections that comprise what is commonly referred to as the "Cannes Film Festival'.
+In reality, there are actually five organisations overseeing 12 major sections that comprise what is commonly referred to as the "Cannes Film Festival".

-The competition is the festival's main event and where you'll find all the glamour, glory, and occasionally, controversy.
-Films screening in this section are referred to as being "in competition" and vie for an assortment of awards.
-The Holy Grail is of course the Palme d'Or (Golden Palm) for best picture, one of the most prestigious film awards on the planet.
-Although it doesn't always translate into box-office gold like bagging a Best Picture Oscar, a win can still give a film a massive lift.
-For art-house films it can help secure a wider release and increased revenue; for foreign-language films it means worldwide distribution.
-Historically, the competition has only been open to narrative films, but documentaries have occasionally slipped in (such as Michael Moore's "Fahrenheit 9/11", which won the top prize in 2004).
+The festival's main event.
+Here you'll find all the glamour, glory, and occasionally, controversy.
+Films selected for this programme are referred to as being "in competition" and vie for an assortment of awards.
+The Holy Grail is the Palme d'Or (Golden Palm), awarded by the competition jury to the best picture of the festival.
+It is one of the most prestigious film awards on the planet.
+Although it doesn't always translate to box-office gold (as bagging an Oscar for Best Picture can), a win will still give a film a massive boost.
+For art-house films, it can help secure a wider release and increased revenue; for foreign-language films, it means worldwide distribution.
+The competition is generally only open to narrative films, however occasionally the Festival slips in a documentary (such as Michael Moore's "Fahrenheit 9/11" which won the top prize in 2004).

-The short film competition runs in parallel to its bigger brother, presenting a selection of films from around the world which vie for the Palme d'Or du Court Métrage (Golden Palm for Short Films) and a range of special jury prizes.
-The programme normally includes around 7-10 films.
+The short film competition runs in parallel to its bigger brother, presenting a selection of narrative shorts (under 15 minutes) from around the world.
+Films in this programme vie for the Palme d'Or Court Métrage (Golden Palm for Short Films) and may also be bestowed with a special jury prize to recognise outstanding work.
+The Courts Métrages programme normally includes seven to ten films.

 Hors Compétition (Out of Competition)

-Very early on in the festival's development, organisers realised there was value in inviting high-profile films to premiere at the event, even if they didn't necessarily qualify for the competition.
-More red carpets, mean more celebrities to pose for photo calls.
-In turn, this works to enhance the festival's image in the press and by extension, its reputation in the minds of the cinema-going public.
-And all without compromising the artistic value of the competition.
-Each year, the festival invites around 5 - 10 films to screen out of competition, ranging from highly-anticipated Hollywood blockbusters to the latest work from a respected European auteur.
-Recently this programme has also been expanded to include several 'midnight screening' slots, reserved for films which lean towards the cult end of the spectrum.
+Cannes was one of the first festivals to realise that there was value in inviting high-profile films to premiere at the event, even if they didn't necessarily qualify for a competition berth.
+More red carpets mean more celebrities to pose for photo calls.
+In turn, this works to enhance the festival's image in the eyes of the press and the cinema-going public, without compromising the artistic integrity of the competition.
+As a result, each year the Festival invites around five to ten films to screen "out of competition".
+These films still get the full red carpet treatment, but aren't eligible for any of the prizes.
+Typically, the programme includes highly-anticipated Hollywood blockbusters through to the latest work from a respected European auteur.
+And more recently, several high-profile documentaries have made the cut (such as Al Gore's "An Inconvenient Sequel"), plus at least one or two midnight screenings, reserved for films that lean towards the 'cult' end of the spectrum.

 Un Certain Regard

-Created in 1978 to roll-up several ambiguous programmes, Un Certain Regard (which loosely translates as "at a glance") is the main showcase section of the festival.
-Intended to be a "survey of current world cinema" it typically focuses on films from newer directors, films which use innovative storytelling techniques, and also work from countries which have a low cinematic output.
-Historically, Un Certain Regard was purely showcase, but these days the festival appoints a jury which bestows an award for the best film in the selection.
-They jury can also award Special Jury Prizes to other films as it sees fit.
+Create in 1978 to streamline some of the festival's more ambiguous programmes, Un Certain Regard (which loosely translates as, "At a Glance") is the main showcase section of the event.
+Intended to be a "survey of current world cinema", it typically focusses on films from newer directors, films which use innovative storytelling techniques, and work from countries which have a low cinematic output.
+For several decades, Un Certain Regard was non-competitive, but in 2013 the Festival de Cannes introduced a small number of awards to the programme.

-In recognition of the importance of film heritage, the festival added a new section in 2004 which has become known as Cannes Classics.
-The programme is used to showcase new or restored prints of classic films and also rediscovered footage from days gone by.
+In recognition of the importance of film heritage, the Festival added a new section in 2004 which has become known as Cannes Classics.
+The programme is used to showcase new or restored prints of classic films, and occasionally, rediscovered footage from days gone by.
 The festival works closely with major international archive collections and leading restoration companies to present around five films in the programme each year.

 Séances Spéciales (Special Screenings)